 The Cour des comptes or Court of Audit is charged with conducting financial and legislative audits of most public institutions and some private institutions, including the central Government, national public corporations, social security agencies (since 1950), and public services (since 1976).

 It has original jurisdiction on financial matters involving national institutions, and appellate jurisdiction on rulings from Regional Courts of Audit.
 If financial irregularities are detected during the review, the person responsible owes all the lost money to the national treasury.
 Its rulings can be appealed to the State Council.

 Tribunal des conflits

-- Meursault ends up sentenced to death for murdering an Arab in the Algiers Assizes Court.
+- In The Stranger, Meursault ends up sentenced to death for killing an Arab in the Algiers Assizes Court.